kingdomseed/jhp-portfolio/docs/GALLERY-DOCUMENTATION.md

 ### General Performance Tips

-1. **Optimize image sizes**: Pre-optimize images before adding them to the gallery
+1. **Use optimized WebP images**: Always run the optimization script to create WebP versions
 2. **Lazy loading**: The gallery already implements lazy loading with the "Load More" button
+3. **Path normalization**: The `getOptimizedImagePath` utility ensures optimized images are used
-3. **Image dimensions**: Consider standardizing on common aspect ratios when shooting (helps with layout consistency)
+4. **Image dimensions**: Consider standardizing on common aspect ratios when shooting (helps with layout consistency)
+5. **Check for warnings**: Make sure to address any console warnings about deprecated APIs